James-M-Boyette/james-m-boyette/README.md

 - A teacher 👨🏻‍🏫 and
 - Phys. ed. specialist 🤾🏻‍♂️🏀

-My sport is swimming 🏊🏻‍♂️💦
+My sport is swimming 🏊🏻‍♂️💦 and I looove to cook 🍽
-I looove to cook, and am currently trying to perfect
+- currently trying to perfect

 ~~the perfect scrambled egg~~
 ~~marinades~~
 ~~braises~~

-bread-making 🍽
+bread-making

 aaand I miss the days when I could sink two days into a video game while slowly consuming a Papa Johns ... 🎮 🍕 🧟‍♂️